Investigating non-Keplerian motion in flare events with astrometric data: Analysis of the fitted results

 \subsection{Analyzing individual astrometric flare data with the circularly orbital hotspots}

-Since the averaged data might smooth out the details of the hotspot motions, we further investigated individual four flare events to examine the potential presence of the non-Keplerian motion.
-The posterior distributions for the four flare events are presented in bottom-left Fig.~\ref{diagram}.
-And in Tab.~\ref{T2}, we present the posterior median values of the parameters and corresponding uncertainty for the four flare events.
+While averaging data benefits from canceling systematic biases in the measurements, it might also smooth out the dynamical details of hotspot motion.
+In this part, we further investigated individual four flare events to examine the potential presence of the non-Keplerian motion.
+The posteriors for the four flare events are presented in bottom-left Fig.~\ref{diagram}.
+And in Tab.~\ref{T2}, we present the posterior median values of the parameters and corresponding uncertainties for the four flare events.

 The four flare events yield results that deviate to some extent from those based on averaged data.
 The flare events on May 27, 2018 and May 19, 2022 indicate the inclination angle tending to be $\pi/2$, while the results of rest of flare events do not.
-Because the hotspots are assumed to be distributed within one single accretion disk, it leads to some confusion about the validation of the averaged flare astrometry employed in Ref.~\cite{abuter2023polarimetry}.
-From the posterior distributions for the individual flare events, there seems no significant evidence in favor of the non-Keplerian motions.
-The global best-fit parameters deviate from the posterior median values.
+It might originate from the systematic biases in the measurements, because the hotspots should be distributed within one single accretion disk.
+From the posteriors for the individual flare events, there seems no significant evidence in favor of the non-Keplerian motions.
+And the global best-fit parameters deviate from the posterior median values.
 It implies that the current data quality and quantity might be insufficient to draw a definitive conclusion regarding the presence of non-Keplerian motion.

 We plotted the apparent tracks of hotspots with the best-fit parameters for the four individual flare events, as shown in top-right panels of (a)-(d) in Figs.~\ref{diagram}.
 In chronological order, the $\chi^2_\text{eff}$ for the four flare events are 1.32, 0.90, 3.61 and 0.69, respectively.
-These values suggest that the circular orbit fits the flares observed on July 22, 2018 and May 19, 2022 particularly well.
-In contrast, the fits for 27 May and 28 July 2018 exhibit larger deviations, indicating that the simple circular model may not fully capture the flare motions in these cases.
 While the circular ortbit provides a reasonable fit for most flare events, we note that the goodness of fit varies across the four flares.
 In particular, the 19 May 2022 event yields a lower $\chi^2_\text{eff}$ despite having fewer and less precise data points than the 28 July 2018 event.
 This suggests that individual flare characteristics and data quality could influence the fitting performance, and some flare, like the event on 19 May 2022, might require more careful modeling.